Anders Bekeken

 The Water Futures Design Challenge by A/D/OGeschreven op 2-4-2018 - Erik van Erne.
-Geplaatst in Design, Water
+Geplaatst in Agenda, Design, Water

 A/D/O invites multi-disciplinary designers and teams to shape the future of drinking water in the urban environment.